brad-kolb/comparative_effect_thrombectomy/doc/analysis.md

 meta-analytic framework using techniques from Bayesian data analysis can be used to derive rigorous yet easily interpretable conclusions about what the current landscape of stroke thrombectomy trials imply for real-world patient care scenarios.
-While we found statistically significant positive predicted effects across all stroke types, the predictive probability of achieving substantial clinical benefit varies dramatically by stroke type as well as by how one defines “substantial.”
-This information helps calibrate expectations while supporting thrombectomy’s role across stroke subtypes.
-Thrombectomy is expected to have a positive effect on the probability of functional independence in a new trial, but the clinical impact of this effect varies by stroke type, and the absolute probability of functional independence is still low, especially for large core stroke.
+Thrombectomy is expected to have a positive effect on the probability of functional independence in a new trial, but the clinical importance of this effect varies by stroke type, and the absolute probability of functional independence is still low, especially for large core stroke.
+This information helps calibrate both patient and clinician expectations while supporting thrombectomy’s role across stroke types.